Stakeholder Engagement Process

 We seek the input of our stakeholders during each phase of our 10-Year assessment process

-Since 2001, we have engaged in open and collaborative efforts to share information and solicit input on our plans.
-We believe that in making our planning efforts transparent and available to the public, the proposals for needed facilities can be more readily understood and accepted by communities that stand to benefit from them.
-In recent years the federal government has taken additional steps to ensure that transmission-owning utilities have produced and shared planning information with the public and local stakeholders.
+Since 2001, ATC has engaged in open and collaborative efforts to share information and solicit input on our plans.
+We believe that by making our planning efforts transparent and available to the public, the proposals for needed facilities can be more readily understood and accepted by communities that stand to benefit from them.
+In recent years, the federal government has taken additional steps to ensure that transmission-owning utilities produce and share planning information with the public and local stakeholders.
 ATC is committed to continuing our open and transparent processes for planning our transmission system.
-We value the input of all of our stakeholders.
-We also strive to meet or exceed requirements in FERC Orders 890 and 1000.
-The ATC Stakeholder Engagement Process has three main phases where we solicit input from Stakeholders.
-These phases are Assumptions, Needs, and Solutions.
-The three phases, and the stakeholder input we seek, are described in the following paragraphs.
+We value the input of all our stakeholders, and we strive to meet or exceed requirements in FERC Orders 890 and 1000.

-The Stakeholder process culminates in the publication of the assessment, both a printed summary and an update to the posting on the 10-Year Assessment website.
+The stakeholder engagement process culminates in posting our report on the 10-Year Assessment website.

-The information on this website provides further foundation for continued public discussions on the transmission planning process; identified transmission needs and limitations; possible resolutions to those needs; and coordination with other public infrastructure planning processes.
+The information on this website provides the foundation for continued public discussion on the transmission planning process, identified transmission needs and limitations, possible resolutions to those needs and coordination with other public infrastructure planning processes.

-In the 2017 10-Year Assessment stakeholder process, there were no additional public policy requirements, needs or solutions suggested by stakeholders.
+For the 10-Year Assessment engagement process in 2022, there were no additional public policy requirements, needs or solutions suggested by stakeholders.